Skip to main content

 Open in ChatGPT

 Spring manages bean lifecycle through scopes.
-Each scope defines when a bean is created, how long it lives, and when it's destroyed. webforJ adds two custom scopes - @EnvironmentScope and @RouteScope - that map to how webforJ applications handle browser sessions and navigation.
+Each scope defines when a bean is created, how long it lives, and when it's destroyed.
+In addition to standard Spring scopes, webforJ adds three custom scopes: @WebforjSessionScope, @EnvironmentScope and @RouteScope.

 Learn more about Spring scopes